Oliver's Cornwall

 Bosvigo Garden

-The three acre garden, around a Georgian house, makes a pleasant contrast with the standard Cornish garden.
-Instead of the expected informal ‘Himalayan’ ravine, ablaze with rhododendrons in spring, Bosvigo is an orderly summer garden whose style is of themed areas, walled and enclosed, intimate and precise.
+It is relatively unusual to find a conventional summer garden in Cornwall.
+And there are very few town gardens open to the public.
+Bosvigo, however, is both summer and town garden, situated towards the western edge of Truro.
+The three acre garden, around a Georgian house, makes a pleasant contrast with the standard Cornish spring garden.
+Instead of the expected informal ‘Himalayan’ ravine, ablaze with rhododendrons in spring, Bosvigo is an orderly spring and summer garden whose style is of themed areas, walled and enclosed, intimate and precise.
 A ‘hot’ garden features red, orange and yellow plants; the Vean garden is of white and delicate yellow; elsewhere are areas of pink, mauve and purple.
-Though minor in its importance, this is a place of colour, vibrancy and profusion but, when we visited in 2003, maintenance seemed a bit disapppointing.
-Tucked away just on the western edge of Truro, it is easily accessible from most of Cornwall.
-There is reasonable car parking available.
+Though minor in its importance, this is a place of colour, vibrancy and profusion but, when we visited in 2003, maintenance seemed a bit disapppointing in places.
+Tucked away as it is, the garden is probably best found from the A390 Redruth road; turn down Dobbs Lane just after Sainsbury's and you will fnd it on the left when the road becomes Bosvigo Lane.
+The garden is easily accessible from most of Cornwall.
+As it is relatively little visited the small amount of parking should pose no problem.

 Border by the tile-hung house